oneapi-src/oneDNN/tests/benchdnn/doc/driver_rnn.md

 Description of RNN descriptor symbols:
  - `l` is the number of layers.
 The default value is `1`.
- - `t` is the number of timesteps (so the sequence length).
+ - `t` is the number of timestamps (or the sequence length).
 The default value is `1`.
  - `mb` is the minibatch.
 The default value is `2`.
  - `sic` is the feature size of `src_iter`.
 No default value.